The machine rebooted due to Windows Patching

-Windows Patching was selected to run by a user.
+- Windows Patching was selected to run by a user.
 This can be viewed via Agent module =>Agent logs => Agent configuration changes.
 A log will indicate if a user scheduled this to run at that time.

-- The agent was offline last time it tried to patch and patching schedule had Skip if offline not selected.
+- The agent was offline last time it tried to patch and the patching schedule had Skip if offline not selected.
 Check on Agent module >Agent logs> Agent configuration changes, it will show the patches schedule started but there are no agent logs on "agent procedure logs".
 If "Skip if offline " is blank and the machine was offline, patches will execute as soon as the machine comes back online.